maus-me/woopEssentials/README.md

   "AnnouncementMessages": null,
   // interval (in min) to send AnnouncementMessages one after another "AnnouncementInterval": 0,
+  // Use a custom chat group to send the announcements to
+  // GeneralChatGroup = 0
+  // ServerInfoChatGroup = -1
+  // DamageLogChatGroup = -5
+  // InfoLogChatGroup = -6
+  // see your playergroups.json for the Uid of custom channel (only members of that group will get the messages) "AnnouncementChatGroupUid": 0,

   // number of homepoints a player can have
   // use "/home limit <playername> 10" to customize it per player, to revert it set it to -1 again "HomeLimit": 0,
-  // time in seconds between usage of the home/spawn/back commands "HomeCooldown": 60,
+  // time in seconds between usage of the home/spawn commands "HomeCooldown": 60,
   // cooldown for /back
   "BackCooldown": 120,